Accepted Students Night Class of 2026 and 2027

-- Registered 8th grade students who attend a public DOE middle school: Will test at their current school during the school day on Thursday, December 2, 2021.
+- Registered 8th grade students who attend a public DOE middle school: Will test at their current school during a school day TBD in Fall of each academic school year.

-- Registered 8th grade students who attend charter, private, parochial, or independent schools, or who are homeschooled: Will test at a central DOE location on Sunday, December 5, or Saturday, December 11, 2021.
+- Registered 8th grade students who attend charter, private, parochial, or independent schools, or who are homeschooled: Will test at a central DOE location on designated dates in December.

 - Registration for the SHSAT: Registration is now open for the SHSAT.
 Registration is not first-come first-served; all students who register by the deadline will be able to take the SHSAT.